-Upon entering Maryland, Lee proceeded to Frederick, where he rested his men and met with his generals to devise a campaign plan.
+Lee entered Maryland and proceeded to Frederick.
+When he arrived, he rested his men and met with his generals to devise a plan for his campaign.
 By September 9, Lee drafted Special Order Number 191, which outlined his course of action.
-Assuming that the Federal forces near Washington were still in disarray following their stinging defeat at the Second Battle of Bull Run, Lee believed that it was safe to divide his army temporarily.
+Assuming that the Federal forces near Washington were still in disarray following the Second Battle of Bull Run, Lee believed that it was safe to divide his army temporarily.
+Lee ordered:

-- Lee ordered three columns commanded by Lafayette McLaws, Richard Anderson, and Thomas “Stonewall” Jackson, to march west to capture the federal garrisons to his west at Martinsburg and Harpers Ferry, Virginia (now West Virginia).
-The two Union garrisons threatened his supply lines through the Shenandoah Valley.
-Lee determined that he had to eliminate them to avoid the possibility of his army being isolated in Maryland.
+- Three columns — commanded by Lafayette McLaws, Richard Anderson, and Thomas “Stonewall” Jackson — were to march west and capture Union garrisons at Martinsburg and Harpers Ferry, Virginia (now West Virginia).
+There were two Union garrisons threatening his supply lines in the Shenandoah Valley, and Lee determined he had to eliminate them to avoid the possibility of his army being isolated in Maryland.

-- Lee next ordered a column, commanded by Lieutenant General James Longstreet, to follow Jackson’s men to the vicinity of Hagerstown, Maryland to guard against any potential Union resistance coming south from Pennsylvania.
+- Lieutenant General James Longstreet to take his column, follow Jackson, and march to the vicinity of Hagerstown, Maryland.
+Longstreet would guard against any potential Union resistance coming south from Pennsylvania.

-- Finally, Lee ordered Major General D.H.
-Hill to take his command and follow the invasion force up the Hagerstown Road as far as Boonsboro to serve as a rearguard for the army’s stores and artillery.
+- Major General D.H.
+Hill to take his men and follow the invasion force up the Hagerstown Road, as far as Boonsboro.
+Hill was to serve as a rearguard for the army’s stores and artillery.

 President Lincoln Turns to McClellan